-The Energy Efficiency (Vehicle Fuel Economy Labelling) Regulations were first published in 2007.
-The labels must be displayed on all new and late-model used cars available for sale through registered motor vehicle traders and on Internet listings, provided the information is available.
-They are intended to allow consumers to make informed decisions about purchasing a car, knowing the effect it will have on the environment and its fuel costs.
-This should stimulate the supply and purchase of more fuel efficient vehicles.

-The label displays a star rating out of six, where six stars indicates the most fuel efficient cars; the indicative cost of running the vehicle and the vehicle's fuel economy.
+- The Energy Efficiency (Vehicle Fuel Economy Labelling) Regulations were first published in 2007.
+The labels must be displayed on all new and used cars available for sale through registered motor vehicle traders and on Internet listings, provided the information is available.
+They are intended to allow consumers to make informed decisions about purchasing a car.
+The label displays a star rating out of six, where six stars indicates the most fuel efficient cars; the indicative cost of running the vehicle and the vehicle fuel economy.
 A voluntary version of the label was introduced in 2011 for electric vehicles.

-e) Financial resources and budget allocation
+Financial resources and budget allocation

-NZD 2.9 million a year is allocated to MEPS and labelling, ENERGY STAR and Vehicle Fuel Economy Rating

-f) Expected results

-To date, measured results are 11.7 PJ and NZD \$729 from the start of the programme in 2002 till March 2011.
-Annual savings are currently around 3 PJ per annum, which is increasing each year.

-2.3.
-Voluntary Measures

-a) Name

-ENERGY STAR

-b) Purpose

-To achieve reductions in energy demand and energy-related GHG emissions and savings to the end user through stimulating the uptake of, demand for, and marketability of high efficiency products.

-c) Applicable sectors

-Residential and commercial.
+See 2.2.1 e.